-Finally, the statistical study proves that there is indeed a rock-paper-scissors effect in Blood Bowl.
-With the same team, there is a good chance that you’ll alternate between being at the right and the wrong end of the stick.
+Finally, the statistical study proves that there is a rock-paper-scissors effect at Blood Bowl.
+With the same team, there is a good chance that you will alternate between being at the right and the wrong end of the stick.

-It’s not because your chosen team is statistically better than your opponent’s team that you’ll necessarily dominate.
+It is not because your chosen team is statistically better than your opponent’s that you will dominate.
 In the heat of a Blood Bowl game, several factors are compared between coaches, including:

 - The strength of your teams to their current values.

 - Your abilities to take advantage of your team.